equinor/template-fastapi-react/docs/how-to/using-git.md

 Tip: on Github, if you write the syntax "closes #XXX" (XXX is the issue number) in the PR description, the connected issue will be automatically closed when the PR is merged.

-When a branch (feature) is done, the developers creates a PR and asks for review.
+When a branch (feature) is done, the developers create a PR and asks for review.
 When a PR is approved, the branch is merged to main.
 At least one person should approve the PR before merging to main.
-Merge to main will trigger the [github actions workflow](github-actions.md) which automatically tests and deploys.
+Merging will trigger the [github actions workflow](github-actions.md) which automatically tests and deploys.

 ## Branch naming